 Disclosure and conflicts of interest

 Editors and members of the editorial board will not use unpublished information disclosed in a submitted manuscript for their own research purposes without the express written consent of the authors.
 Privileged information or ideas obtained by editors in editing the manuscript will be kept confidential and will not be used for their personal gain.
 Editors waive consideration of manuscripts where they have conflicts of interest arising from competitive, collaborative, or other relationships/connections with any of the authors, companies, or institutions associated with the articles; Instead, they ask another editorial board member to edit the manuscript.

 Duties of Reviewers

 Contribution to Editorial Decisions

-Peer review assists editors in making editorial decisions and, through editorial communications with authors, may assist authors in improving their manuscripts.
-Peer review is an essential component of formal scholarly communication and lies at the heart of scientific endeavour.
-DJEI shares the view of many that all scholars who wish to contribute to the scientific process have an obligation to do a fair share of reviewing.
+Peer Review supports editors in making editorial decisions and can assist authors in improving their manuscripts through the editorial communication with authors.
+Peer review is an essential part of formal scientific communication and is at the heart of the scientific endeavor.
+DJEI shares the view of many that all scholars wishing to contribute to the scholarly process are required to contribute their fair share of peer review.

 Standards of Objectivity